 So what exactly does good look like?
 Now, it’s time to get your creative motor running with Influence , a public podcast by WeTransfer.
 Do it like them, and your podcast cover is more than awesome.
 Why?
 Their cover is not just an artwork; it’s a flexible system.
 The picked elements, such as typography, photos, illustrations, and colorways, go well together, are combinable in various ways, and, therefore, can even change over podcast seasons.
 The different combos keep the podcast fresh and memorable without being dull or replicable.
 You can also create a catchy visual beyond the podcast cover with a design system like that.
 It even works as a teaser animation to create a buzz around new episodes on all your internal channels.
 Not bad, huh?

 Now it’s your turn to get behind the drawing board.
 We can’t wait to see what you create.
-Need to move fast?
-Use Pager’s artwork generator!
-Sign up here!
-Soon, we’ll shine a light on picking the right podcast name in the next chapter.
+In the next chapter, we shine a light on picking the right podcast name.
 Right this way!